G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 The bands don’t have to run contiguously.
 This is just an example.

-<B>SUGGESTION.</B>

-* Run the code unmodified using LEDs on the Band Outputs and see how they react to frequency changes before you modify for your own requirements.

-* You don’t have to use all the outputs just park them out of the way near the 2GHz (or 1KHz) end of the spectrum so they never operate or comment them out.

-* Take care as you move higher up in the spectrum.
-There are lots of zeroooos to trip over.
-It’s easy to get in a right old mess.
-(I speak from experience!)

-Serial.print debug messages have been commented-out, apart from the current Frequency.

-Uncommenting the remaining Serial.print messages will allow the user to monitor the decoding process the results of which may be viewed on the serial monitor as the program runs.
-Remember to Re-comment Serial.print messages when you are finished and the code will run slightly faster.

-## SETTING UP SDRUno

-Plug in your USB to FTDI-TTL converter and note its Com port.
-On Windows find this in <i><b> Devices and Printers.</i></b>

-Top Left corner of theSDRUno <b> RX Control window </b> click the<b> SETT</b> button.
-Navigate along to the <b>CAT</b> option.

-Select the com port and set the Baud Rate to 9600.
-Select <B> Enable & Connect.</B>

-That’s it.

 If all is well the Smart-Switch LCD display should change from <B>“Waiting for data”</B>